March 5, 2026, 4 p.m. UTC – 5 p.m. UTC

 Background and Focus

-In January 2026, catastrophic flooding across southern and central Mozambique displaced over 800,000 people, with women and children comprising the majority of those affected.
-Accommodation centres managed by INGD report that children half of those displaced face acute malnutrition and waterborne disease risks.
+In January 2026, catastrophic flooding across southern and central Mozambique affected over 800,000 people, with women and children comprising the majority of those affected.
+Accommodation centers managed by INGD report that children half of those displaced face acute malnutrition and waterborne disease risks.
 Yet across humanitarian emergencies in the region and globally, the data infrastructure underpinning emergency response consistently fails to account for the differentiated needs of women and girls.

 When evacuation maps don't show maternity clinics, when accommodation centres lack sex-disaggregated registration data, when flood risk models don't account for the mobility constraints of pregnant women or caregivers, and when early warning messages don't reach women who are less likely to own mobile phones the emergency response system has a gender data gap.
 This Agap is a justice gap.